zloeber/KubeStitch/charts/archetype/README.md

 # Archetype

-A declarative helm chart for deploying common types of services on Kubernetes for the Nextgen platform.
+A declarative helm chart for deploying common types of services on Kubernetes

 ## Requirements